 The EPA reviewed contaminants that had been targeted through existing prioritization processes, including previous UCMR contaminants and the CCL.
 Additional contaminants were identified based on current research on occurrence and health-effect risk factors.
 Pesticides that were not registered for use in the United States, contaminants that did not have an analytical reference standard, and contaminants whose analytical methods were not ready for use were removed from the list.
 The EPA further prioritized the remaining contaminants based on more extensive health-effects evaluations by the Office of Science and Technology in the EPA Office of Water.
 These procedures for evaluating health effects support the ranking of contaminants for future CCLs.
 The UCMR benefits the environment and public health by providing the EPA and other interested parties with scientifically valid data about the presence of these contaminants in drinking water.
 This allows the EPA and public water systems to assess whether the population is being exposed and to quantify the level of exposure.
-This data is one of several primary sources of occurrence and exposure information.
+This data is one of several primary sources of occurrence and exposure information used by the EPA to develop regulatory decisions for emerging contaminants.